Warwick

 Warwick (/'wɒrɪk/ WORR-ik) is a market town, civil parish and the county town of Warwickshire in the Warwick District in England, adjacent to the River Avon.
 It is 9 miles south of Coventry, and 19 miles south-east of Birmingham.
 It is adjoined with Leamington Spa and Whitnash.

-It has ancient origins and an array of historic buildings, notably from the Medieval, Stuart and Georgian eras.
+Warwick has ancient origins and an array of historic buildings, notably from the Medieval, Stuart and Georgian eras.
 It was a major fortified settlement from the early Middle Ages, the most notable relic of this period being Warwick Castle, a major tourist attraction.
 Much was destroyed in the Great Fire of Warwick in 1694 and then rebuilt with fine 18th century buildings, such as the Collegiate Church of St Mary and the Shire Hall.
-The population was estimated at 37,267 at the 2021 Census.
+The population was estimated at 36,665 at the 2021 Census.

 History

 Neolithic

 Human activity on the site dates back to the Neolithic, when it appears there was a sizable settlement on the Warwick hilltop.
 Artifacts found include more than 30 shallow pits containing early Neolithic flints and pottery and a number of small post holes indicating rectangular buildings.
-These are believed to have been created by Early European Farmers originating from Anatolia, sometime between 4000-2351 BC.
-An arrowhead from the Bell Beaker culture was likewise found, believed to date from 2500-1700 BC.
+These are believed to have been created by Early European Farmers, sometime between 4000 and 2351 BC.
+An arrowhead from the Bell Beaker culture was likewise found, believed to date from 2500 to 1700 BC.

 Roman

 Archaeological work on the site of Warwick School in 2017–2018 revealed the footings of a sizeable Roman barn from the 2nd century AD.
-Roman rule in Britain begin to break down with the Great Conspiracy in 367-368, the withdrawal of Roman troops from Britain from 383-406 and the barbarian raids of 408.
+Roman rule in Britain begin to break down with the Great Conspiracy in 367–368, the withdrawal of Roman troops from Britain from 383 to 406 and the barbarian raids of 408.